 The Affordable Homes Shortfall analysis identifies the number of lower income renter households who cannot find an affordable home in the current market by comparing the number of renter households with the number of rental homes affordable and available to them.
-In this analysis, a rental home is considered "affordable and available" if a household spends (or would need to spend) no more than 30 percent of its income on rent and utilities and is either vacant or occupied by a household at or below the income group threshold.3 Both occupied and vacant homes are included because, together, they represent the total stock of rental homes affordable to households of each income group.
+In this analysis, a rental home is considered "affordable and available" if a household spends (or would need to spend) no more than 30 percent of its income on rent and utilities and is either vacant or occupied by a household at or below the income group threshold.
+Both occupied and vacant homes are included because, together, they represent the total stock of rental homes affordable to households of each income group.

 This analysis is represented in the dashboard as a stacked bar chart.
 The left-hand stacked bar represents the number of extremely low-income and very low-income renter households.
 The stacked bar on the right-hand side represents the number of rental homes that are affordable and available to these lower income households.
-For example, there are 84,881 extremely and very low-income renter households living in Sacramento County.
-However, only 29,170 rental homes are affordable and available to these households, resulting in a shortfall of 55,711 affordable rental homes (see figure to the right).
-In other words, more than 55,000-or two thirds-of the county's lowest income households do not have access to affordable housing.4
+For example, there are 85,496 extremely and very low-income renter households living in Sacramento

-AFFORDABLE HOMES SHORTFALL 55,711 low-income renter households in Sacramento County do not have access to an affordable home.
+AFFORDABLE HOMES SHORTFALL 54,615 low-income renter households in Sacramento County do not have access to an affordable home (2022).